Naawi-Oodena

-Naawi-Oodena (Anishinaabemowin; English: "centre of the heart and community") is an urban reserve in Manitoba.
-Jointly controlled by the Brokenhead, Long Plain, Peguis, Roseau River, Sagkeeng, Sandy Bay and Swan Lake First Nations, the 160-acre parcel is located near the River Heights and Tuxedo neighbourhoods of southwest Winnipeg, and is the largest urban reserve in Canada.
+Naawi-Oodena (Anishinaabemowin; English: "centre of the heart and community") is an urban reserve within Winnipeg, Manitoba.
+Jointly controlled by the Brokenhead, Long Plain, Peguis, Roseau River, Sagkeeng, Sandy Bay and Swan Lake First Nations, the 64-hectare, 160-acre parcel is located near the River Heights and Tuxedo neighbourhoods of southwest Winnipeg, and is the largest urban reserve in Canada.

 The land was formerly occupied by the Kapyong Barracks of Princess Patricia's Canadian Light Infantry.
 The federal government had pursued plans to redevelop the site via the Canada Lands Company, but were met with legal disputes from local First Nations who made claims to its land.
 Following a court battle, an agreement was reached in August 2019 to transfer the site to a group of Treaty 1 communities as an urban reserve.
-The land was officially repatriated as the Naawi-Oodena reserve on December 9, 2022.
+The land was officially repatriated as the Naawi-Oodena reserve on December 9, 2022, and is being jointly developed by Treaty One Development Corporation and the Canada Lands Company.

-Description

-Naawi-Oodena is a 64-hectare parcel of land located on the edge of Tuxedo and River Heights.

-45 hectares of the land will be developed by the Treaty One Development Corporation, which plans to construct a mixed-use neighbourhood with residential, commercial, cultural, and recreational amenities.
-The remainder will be developed by the Canada Lands Company.